kauanhindlmayer/javascript/README.md

-# JavaScript Course
+# JavaScript Course @cursoemvideo

-This repository contains all exercises done during the JavaScript course of the @cursoemvideo channel.
+This repository contains all exercises done during the course.